Trail User Guidelines

 Passing – Generally pass on the left.
 When approaching skiers from behind, call out “on your left” to alert the other party to your presence.

-Grooming In Progress – If you encounter the groomers on the trails, it’s recommended that you step off of the trail.
+Grooming In Progress – If you encounter the groomers on the trails, step off of the trail if necessary.
 We try to groom at times that minimize skier/groomer interaction, but sometimes it can’t be avoided.

 Snow Bikes and Snowmobiles – The USFS prohibits snow bikes and snowmobiles on the Skyway, County Line, and Ward Trail Systems.